Meet the founders

 Richard Marriott is Chairman of the Board of Host Hotels & Resorts, the largest lodging Real Estate Investment Trust in the United States.
 He is Chairman of First Media Corporation, a privately held broadcasting and investment group.
 He previously served as chair of the Polynesian Cultural Center, president of the National Restaurant Association, and a trustee of both Gallaudet University and Boys & Girls Clubs of America.
-He is a director of the Richard E. and Nancy P. Marriott Foundation and Chairman of the Marriott Foundation for People with Disabilities and the J. Willard Marriott and Alice S. Marriott Foundation.
+He is a director of the Richard E. and Nancy P. Marriott Foundation and Chairman of Bridges from School to Work and the J. Willard Marriott and Alice S. Marriott Foundation.
 In addition, Mr. Marriott is a member of the Federal City Council and the National Advisory Council of Brigham Young University Marriott School.

 He began his career in the hospitality industry at an early age, working as a teen in his parents’ Hot Shoppes restaurants, officially joining the company as a manager in 1965 upon graduation from Harvard Business School.
 The company changed its name to Marriott Corporation in 1967 and as its businesses expanded, so did Mr. Marriott’s responsibilities.
 He served in various executive positions in property development, architecture and construction, restaurant operations, theme parks and data processing.
 He was elected a director in 1979 and became vice chairman in 1986.
 When the company split into two distinct corporations in 1993 – Marriott International and Host Marriott – he assumed the position of Chairman of the Board of Host Marriott, which subsequently split, becoming a REIT in 1999.
 It is known today as Host Hotels & Resorts with Mr. Marriott continuing as Chairman.

 A graduate of the University of Utah, he holds an MBA from Harvard Business School.
+He began his career in the hospitality industry at an early age, working as a teen in his parents’ Hot Shoppes restaurants, officially joining the company as a restaurant manager in 1965.
 The younger of the two sons of company founders J. Willard and Alice S. Marriott; he was born in Washington, D.C.
 He resides with his wife Nancy in Potomac, Maryland.
-They have four daughters, 13 grandchildren and three great grandchild.
+They have four daughters, 13 grandchildren and ten great grandchildren.
 They are active members of the Church of Jesus Christ of Latter-day Saints.

 Nancy Peery Marriott